Dirichlet forms and stochastic completeness of graphs and subgraphs: An incompleteness criterion

 Define $\ov u$ on $\ov W$ by

-As $\ph$ is positive on $\dd W$, combining Lemma \ref{hilfeeins} and Lemma \ref{hilfezwei} shows that $\ov u$ is positive (on $\ov W$).
+As $\ph$ is non-negative on $\dd W$, combining Lemma \ref{hilfeeins} and Lemma \ref{hilfezwei} shows that $\ov u$ is non-negative (on $\ov W$).
 Now, define $v$ on $V$ by setting $v$ equal to $u$ on $W$ and setting $v$ equal to $\ov u$ on $\ov W$.
-We now investigate the value of
+We now investigate for each $x\in V$ the value of